signalpoint/DrupalGap/docs/02_Hello_World/index.md

 ### 4. Render the page

-Next, add this code to the route's `_callback` function in the `my_module.js` file to render the page:
+Next, add this code to the route's `_controller` function in the `example.js` file to render the page:

 ```
 return new Promise(function(ok, err) {